 - 36 inches from table edge to wall/obstruction for dining areas

-Position seating 4-7 feet apart in arrangements that facilitate eye contact—the social distance zone that encourages natural conversation.
+Position seating 4-7 feet apart in arrangements that facilitate eye contact, the social distance zone that encourages natural conversation.
 Corner-to-corner or side-by-side seating feels more intimate than face-to-face across a table.
+In my experience with rental clients, getting these distances right is what turns a "nice" space into one that guests specifically mention in their reviews.

 In living rooms, create U-shaped or L-shaped seating arrangements rather than linear rows.
 This encourages interaction and feels more welcoming.